Self-managed SSL Certificates

 - Ensure your

-_acme-challengeCNAME records are properly configured - Navigate to the SSL tab
+_acme-challengeCNAME records are properly configured - Open the certificate on the SSL Certificates page

 smoxy will start the generation process.
 Your self-managed certificate remains active until the new certificate is ready.